How Do You Serve Waffles To A Crowd

 If you want to freeze waffles for a long time and stop freezer burn seal bags but inset a plastic straw in one corner. then using a kitchen pump suvk out the air – you will have a vacuum seal of your frozen waffles – this is a great kitchen hack.

-How Long can you freeze waffles - 3 months is a safe time frame to freeze them, and have that homeade waffle taste remain.
+How Long can you freeze waffles – 3 months is a safe time frame to freeze them, and have that homemade waffle taste remain.

 How to reheat and crisp waffles from frozen

-If you have a family that wants waffles preheat the oven to 350F, and put them on a wire baking rack - this lets the air circulate around them and stops them going soggy.
+If you have a family that wants waffles to preheat the oven to 350F and put them on a wire baking rack – this lets the air circulate around them and stops them from going soggy.
 Bake them for approximately 10 minutes.
-Then, the perfect waffle is ready to serve - I love the with sliced bananas.
+Then, the perfect waffle is ready to serve – I love them with sliced bananas.